Looking at inflation calculations in a different way.

 When the rate is steady, this makes sense.
 Recently, though, the rate has been changing, with a big swing up, and then down.

 This means the year-over-year change — the usual measure of the inflation rate — hides some information that is useful.

-The Consumer Price Index for All Urban Consumers (CPI-U) was unchanged in October on a seasonally adjusted basis, after increasing 0.4 percent in September, the U.S. Bureau of Labor Statistics reported today.
-Over the last 12 months, the all items index increased 3.2 percent before seasonal adjustment.
+The Consumer Price Index for All Urban Consumers (CPI-U) increased 0.1 percent in November on a seasonally adjusted basis, after being unchanged in October, the U.S. Bureau of Labor Statistics reported today.
+Over the last 12 months, the all items index increased 3.1 percent before seasonal adjustment.

-BLS reported two “inflation rates,” the monthly change of zero, and the year-over-year change of 3.2 percent.
+BLS reported two “inflation rates,” the monthly change of 0.1 percent, and the year-over-year change of 3.1 percent.
 Which is most meaningful?

 Both hold meaning, but the year-over-year measure is based, in part, on events that happened up to one year ago.
 The monthly change considers just the most recent month.
 To cast the monthly rate in a form compatible with the scale of the annual rate, we can annualize the monthly rate.
 That is, what would the year-over-year inflation rate be if the current monthly change continued (compounded) for a year?

 The two charts below show this.
 Chart 4a shows the year-over-year change, along with quarter-over-quarter change and month-over-month change.
 The year-over-year value is 3.1 percent, as reported by BLS.

 Chart 4b shows the month-over-month change expressed as a compound annual rate.
 It is, for this month, zero (when rounded), as reported by BLS.
 This is what the year-over-year inflation rate would be if the current value continued for another 11 months.
 This value is now 1.17 percent.
 If we extrapolated the change during the most recent quarter to the coming year, the value is 1.62 percent.